 These two parks are near Camp Nou on Avenguda Diagonal.
 Surprisingly, they have become two of our favourite spots for a weekend walk.
 They’re not particularly well known, especially among tourists, in part due to their not-so-central location.

-Cervantes is a large rose garden, while its neighbour Pedralbes has an old palace and fountain as its centre point.
+Cervantes is a large rose garden, while its neighbour Pedralbes has an old palace and fountain at its centre.
 Another draw is the dragon gate of the Güell Estate just outside Pedralbes park.
 In his first commission from Eusebi Güell, Antoni Gaudí designed two gatehouses, including a magnificent dragon which stands guard over the property.

-Avenguda Diagonal is a busy avenue during the weeks as many businesses are located here.
+Avenguda Diagonal is a busy and congested avenue during the weekdays because many businesses are located here.
 On the weekends it is transformed.
 Peaceful and pretty, you can take an easy stroll along the wide, tree-lined avenue to visit the parks.
 Otherwise, the Palau Reial metro station leaves you just outside Pedralbes park.